Lucyjpjones/lj-fscr/testing.md

 A search bar features in the main site header and allows users to search by keywords to find specific items.
 On larger screens the search bar is visible and on smaller devices, the search bar is collapsed from the search icon.
 - The filtered queries include product name, product description, programme name, programme description, and blog post title.
 - 'icontains' has been used making the search case-insensitive.
+Although some results aren't always seen as logical I wanted to continue to use icontains over iexact as it creates a more flexible search.
+As the site develops I will look into other ways of creating a more robust search.

 <img src="readme/media/us-18.png">